Virtual Memory in OS: Working, Types, and Algorithms Explained

 Relationships and How They Work Together

-- Mapping: The OS uses page tables to map virtual memory pages to physical memory frames.
+The OS uses page tables to map virtual memory pages to physical memory frames.
 When a program requests data, the Memory Management Unit (MMU), often built into Intel and other CPUs, translates virtual addresses into physical addresses.

-- Secondary Storage: When RAM is full, less-used data is moved from physical memory to secondary storage (hard disk or SSD) as part of virtual memory management.
+When RAM is full, less-used data is moved from physical memory to secondary storage (hard disk or SSD) as part of virtual memory management.

-- Performance: The system always tries to keep active data in physical RAM for speed.
+The system always tries to keep active data in physical RAM for speed.
 Virtual memory is used as a backup to extend capacity, but accessing it is slower.

 Summary

 Physical memory (RAM) is fast but limited and expensive.
-The virtual memory in OS increases the memory by using a slower but more affordable disk space, thus enabling systems to run bigger or more programs than would be possible with RAM alone.
+Virtual memory in OS increases the memory by using slower but more affordable disk space, thus enabling systems to run bigger or more programs than would be possible with RAM alone.
 The operating system acts as a manager for the connection between the two by means of complex mapping and paging methods in order to optimize the parameters of speed, cost, and capacity.

 Applications and Use Cases of Virtual Memory